HTTP MitM attack

 DNS spoof: To resolve www.msftconnecttest.com

-The NCSI probes are sent immediately after the device reconnects, this means that the ARP poisoned entry is not in use yet, and the initial DNS query for www.msftconnecttest.com would be resolved by the actual gateway instead, followed by the HTTP request, which would resolve correctly and allow the NCSI probe process to succeed.
-Hence, the http://www.msftconnecttest.com/redirect address would not triggered on the default browser.
+The NCSI probes are sent immediately after the device reconnects, this means that the ARP poisoned entry is not in use yet, and the initial DNS query for www.msftconnecttest.com would be resolved by the actual gateway instead, followed by the HTTP request.
+This would allow the NCSI probe process to succeed.
+Hence, the http://www.msftconnecttest.com/redirect address would not be triggered on the default browser.

 How to make the device believe that the network requires authentication, to trigger the sign-in page to be opened on the browser?